MIT D-Lab & MIT Department of Mechanical Engineering

 Millions of people die each year as a result of soot or smoke inhalation from wood-burning cookstoves.
-A team of students from MIT’s Department of Mechanical Engineering and MIT D-Lab are helping a start-up in Uganda manufacture charcoal briquettes that produce a cleaner burn, minimizing these health risks.
+Since 2012, students and researchers from MIT D-Lab have been working with TEWDI Uganda, a local NGO implementing development programs in Teso Region and other parts in Eastern Uganda.
+This video illustrates the manufacture charcoal briquettes that produce a cleaner burn, minimizing these health risks.

 Related MIT News article: Scaling up a cleaner-burning alternative for cookstoves

 Dan Sweeney, MIT D-Lab Research Scientist, Biomass Fuel and Cookstoves

 Libby Hsu, MIT D-Lab Associate Director of Academics